getml/getml-community/INSTALL.md

 ## Overview <a name="overview"></a>

-There are three components of the getML community edition:
+There are three components of the getML Community edition:
-1. The Python API | Helps you interact with the getML engine
+1. The Python API | Helps you interact with the getML Engine
-2. The getML engine | The C++ backend of getML
+2. The getML Engine | The C++ backend of getML
-3. The CLI | A command line interface to install and interact with the engine
+3. The CLI | A command line interface to install and interact with the Engine

-On Linux, the getML community edition binary of the engine is shipped with the Python API.
+On Linux, the getML Community edition binary of the Engine is shipped with the Python API.
-On macOS and Windows, you will have to run the engine in a Docker container.
+On macOS and Windows, you will have to run the Engine in a Docker container.
 We are working on providing native support for macOS and Windows in the near future.
 The Python API is available for all platforms that support Python 3.8 or above.